 Contact: Senior Project Engineer Aparna Khanal, (425) 587-3827, email@example.com

-An effort to improve safety and traffic flow at one of Kirkland’s most challenging intersections begins January.
-By summer, Kirkland will have added a northbound-to-westbound left turn-lane to 124th Avenue Northeast at its intersection with Northeast 116th Street.
+An effort to improve safety and traffic flow at one of Kirkland’s most challenging intersections begins by spring 2019.
+By summer 2019, Kirkland will have added a northbound-to-westbound left turn-lane to 124th Avenue Northeast at its intersection with Northeast 116th Street.
 To accommodate the new left-turn lane, Kirkland’s transportation engineers will adjust the signals’ timing.
 The City will also create a northbound bicycle lane along 124th Avenue Northeast.
 The intersection suffers from the highest collision rate in the city, according to City of Kirkland data.
 Left-turns cause more than half of those collisions.
 The additional left turn-lane will help remedy this dynamic and add more capacity for an intersection that will need to accommodate increasing traffic.
-Visit the project webpage for more information or contact Project Engineer Laura Drake, (425) 587-3833, email@example.com.
+Contact Project Engineer Laura Drake, (425) 587-3833, email@example.com.

 Participate in the design process for the 124th Avenue Northeast corridor.